June 2021 Retrospective & Income Report

 Vs May 2021: $1040.5

-I made the decision to adjust future #30DaysInPublic cohort to start on the 1st, so I give up having a June cohort.
-It is also because I want to take time to revise the program based on feedback from May cohort.
+I made the decision to adjust the future #30DaysInPublic cohort to start on the 1st, so I gave up having a June cohort.
+It is also because I want to take time to revise the program based on feedback from the May cohort.

-I added 5 new members to the Public Lab community but had 3 churn, so MRR grew only slightly.
+I added 5 new members to the Public Lab community but had 3 churns, so MRR grew only slightly.

-The numbers might be disappointing, but #30DaysInPublic July cohort is at $1,868 vs $843 (in May).
+The numbers might be disappointing, but the #30DaysInPublic July cohort is at $1,868 vs. $843 (in May).
 121% growth!
 That was encouraging!
-I'll share more what went behind in July retrospective.
+I'll share more about what went behind in the July retrospective.

 Expenses: $256.49